• Europes biggest bike selection

 SDG Components Bel-Air V3 Lux-Alloy

-If you tend to be particularly hard on your gear, then the SDG Components Bel-Air V3 might just be the saddle for you.
-The top of this saddle has welded edges and is durable enough to stand up to whatever you can think to throw at it.
+If you tend to be particularly hard on your gear, then the SDG Components Bel-Air V3 might be the saddle for you.
+The top of this saddle has welded edges and is durable enough to stand up to whatever you can think of throwing at it.
 It will also look good while doing so.
-The saddle has a nylon glass base with a bridge that allows for excellent power transfer so that you can power up those climbs.
+The saddle has a nylon glass base with a bridge, allowing excellent power transfer to power up those climbs.

-The one downside is that the SDG Components Bel-Air V3 Lux-Alloy is only available in one width, 140mm, which weighs in at 236g.
-It makes up for this by offering nine different colorways, so you can match the saddle to your bike.
+The one downside is that the SDG Components Bel-Air V3 Lux-Alloy is only available in one width, 140mm, and weighs 236g.
+However, it makes up for this by offering nine different colorways so you can match the saddle to your bike.

 Specialized Power Comp